nilanjankundu/windfire-restaurants-node/README.md

 Run **[create-buildconfig.sh](deployment/openshift/jenkins/create-buildconfig.sh)** to create the *BuildConfig* object, that can then be used to start Builds; the BuildConfig then delegates the actual build and deployment steps to this **[Jenkinsfile](Jenkinsfile)**.

 #### OpenShift pipeline
-An implementation of build and deployment procedure with OpenShift Pipelines (based on Tekton) is ongoing and will be delivered soon.
+An implementation of build and deployment procedures with OpenShift Pipelines (based on Tekton) is ongoing and will be delivered soon.

 [TODO]